kajigga/pop/docs/source/topics/hub_overview.rst

 and instances and that communication between classes and instances can be troublesome.
 There now exist many ways to solve this problem, but they often remain messy and convoluted.

-Object Oriented Programming also introduced the concept od public, protected and private variables and functions.
+Object Oriented Programming also introduced the concept of public, protected and private variables and functions.
 This is an excellent tool for defining how the developer wants to scope the use of functions, variables and methods.